 7. Craft a plan to implement mitigation

 Now that your analysis is complete, it’s time to put what you’ve learned into action.
-Bring your EHS team, safety committee, and/or operations management together and use your list to flesh out a strategy for addressing risks and mitigation opportunities.
+Bring your EHS team, safety committee, and/or operations management together and use your list to write out a strategy for addressing risks and mitigation opportunities.
 Some questions to consider during your discussion might include:

-- What is the timeframe for addressing low, medium, and high risk concerns?
+- What is the timeframe for addressing low, medium, and high-risk concerns?

 - How will we measure success at reducing risk?

 - What training and resources are needed to implement, manage, and refine our ergonomics program?

 - What other stakeholder groups should we engage?

 - How will we communicate our plan and stay on track?

 There’s no one-size-fits-all approach to workplace safety in lower-risk environments, but these 7 ergonomic assessment steps will help you make a plan to reduce risk at your organization.
 Learn how Antea Group’s RiskRight EHS service can provide you with tailored support—from ergonomic assessments to full ergonomic program development.

 Sign up for our monthly e-newsletter, The New Leaf.
 Our goal is to keep you updated, educated and even a bit entertained as it relates to all things EHS and sustainability.Get e-Newsletter